warning Coming soon – PHH Mortgage is changing its name! right arrow

 Subject to the provisions of this Section, loan documents related to eMortgages may be notarized using eNotarization (including Remote eNotarization).
 In states that do not permit Remote eNotarization, each borrower must be physically in the presence of the closing agent and/or a notary public coordinating the signing of the eNote and other eRecords.
 All borrowers do not have to be in each other’s presence at the time of signing.
 In states that permit Remote eNotarization, Loans with closing documents which have been notarized through Intrastate Remote eNotarization are eligible for purchase by PHH Mortgage.
 Loans with closing documents which have been notarized through In states that permit Remote eNotarization, closing documents which have been notarized through Interstate Remote eNotarization ismay be eligible for purchase by PHH only allowed with upon an additional prior written approval by PHH Mortgage (which approval will be granted or denied on a loan-by-loan basis in itsPHH’s sole discretion).

-In addition to the representations, warranties, and covenants set forth elsewhere in thise Seller Guide, the Seller Agreement or the other transaction documents, as to each eMortgage for which a loan document has been notarized by eNotarization, the Seller represents and warrants to PHH and covenants and agrees with PHH Mortgage, as of the Ppurchase Ddate for the eMortgage, that:
+In addition to the representations, warranties, and covenants set forth elsewhere in thise Seller Guide, the Seller Agreement or the other transaction documents, as to each eMortgage for which a loan document has been notarized by eNotarization, the Client represents and warrants to PHH and covenants and agrees with PHH Mortgage, as of the Purchase Date for the eMortgage, that:

-• If the eNotarization is an Interstate Remote eNotarization, the Seller has obtained the prior written approval of PHH Mortgage for the Interstate Remote eNotarization related to the specific applicable eMortgage.
+• If the eNotarization is an Interstate Remote eNotarization, the Client has obtained the prior written approval of PHH Mortgage for the Interstate Remote eNotarization related to the specific applicable eMortgage.

 • If the eNotarization is an approved Interstate Remote eNotarization, the notary public was licensed to engage in eNotarizations and physically located, at the time of the eNotarization, in a state whichthat authorizes a licensed notaryies public to engage in Interstate Remote eNotarization.